Justin Johnson, MD

 University of North Carolina at Chapel Hill, School of Medicine, Psychosomatic Medicine Fellowship

 Born and raised in North Carolina, Dr. Johnson attended UNC-Chapel Hill, followed by medical school at Johns Hopkins.
 He completed his psychiatry residency at the Massachusetts General Hospital and McLean Hospital combined program at Harvard Medical School.
-Dr. Johnson served as the Chief Resident at Harvard, where he became interested in patients with complicated medical and psychiatric disorders.
-Moving back home to North Carolina after residency, he completed a fellowship in Psychosomatic Medicine at UNC Hospitals, working extensively in the medical and surgical hospitals, intensive care settings, the Burn ICU, and the UNC Cancer Center.
+Dr. Johnson served as the Chief Resident at Harvard before moving back home to North Carolina to complete a fellowship in Psychosomatic Medicine at UNC Hospitals.
+There he developed expertise in patients with complex medical-psychiatric disorders such as TBI.
+In addition, he has expertise in PTSD and is trained in Cognitive Processing Therapy (CPT), one of the few evidence-based therapies proven to treat PTSD.
+He is one of a limited number of psychiatrists trained in an evidence-based psychotherapy for PTSD.
 He has also trained in psychodynamic psychotherapy at the Psychoanalytic Center of the Carolinas.